All Episodes

 Just go to mypillow.com or call 800-467-1962.

-Use the promo code Sean to take advantage of Mike's two for one offer.
+Use the promo code Sean to take advantage of Mike's two-for-one offer.

-Now, MyPillow is made right here in the USA, has a 60-day unconditional money back guarantee, and a 10-year warranty.
+Now, MyPillow is made right here in the USA, has a 60-day unconditional money-back guarantee and a 10-year warranty.

 And by the way, you can even wash it and dry it.

-Just go to MyPillow.com or call 800-467-1962 promo code Hannity to get Mike's special two-for-one offer.
+Just go to mypillow.com or call 800-467-1962 promo code Hannity to get Mike's special two-for-one offer.

 Let not your heart be troubled.

-You are listening to the Sean Hannity Radio Show Podcast.
+You are listening to the Sean Hannity Radio Show podcast.

-You know, that isn't gonna make you feel better.
+You know, that isn't going to make you feel better.

-And so what we have to do is to make sure that folks are trained for the jobs that are coming in now because some of those jobs of the past are just not going to come back.
+And so, what we have to do is to make sure that folks are trained for the jobs that are coming in now because some of those jobs of the past are just not going to come back.

-And when somebody says, like the person you just mentioned, who I'm not going to advertise for, that he's gonna bring all these jobs back.
+And when somebody says, like the person you just mentioned, who I'm not going to advertise for, that he's going to bring all these jobs back, well, how exactly are you going to do that?

-What are you gonna do?
+What are you going to do?

-There's the there's no answer to it.
+There's no answer to it.

-Well, how what how exactly are you going to negotiate that?
+Well, how exactly are you going to negotiate that?

 What magic wand do you have?

-And usually the answer is he doesn't have an answer.
+And usually, the answer is he doesn't have an answer.

-Uh usually it's called a telephone, and usually it's called negotiating from a position of strength.
+Usually, it's called a telephone, and usually it's called negotiating from a position of strength.

-And the big announcement today is in the lobby of Trump Tower about an hour ago, Donald Trump announced that Soft Bank of Japan is going to invest $50 billion into the United States, and they're gonna create 50,000 jobs here in the United States, which is a big difference from a magic wand.
+And the big announcement today is in the lobby of Trump Tower about an hour ago, Donald Trump announced that Soft Bank of Japan is going to invest $50 billion into the United States, and they're going to create 50,000 jobs here in the United States, which is a big difference from a magic wand.

 You know, I mean, that's 50,000 jobs more.